egaskin/f1l-internship-emulator/README.md

 #### The authors identified discrete subpopulations of cells within a subset of individual cell lines (Fig. 2A-B).
 What might be the reason why some cell lines have these discrete subpopulations while others do not?
 One reason could be that cell some cell lines show largely continuous variation across cells, causing one big clustering of cells that makes identifying subpopulations very difficult (see Figure 2a, left/blue population - imagine a cell line where this was the only type of variation seen and there's no discrete subpopulation); conversely, if a cell line shows largely discontinuous variation at any point, this will result in one or more discrete populations.
 Another reason could be some cancer cell lines have less, unstable, genetic variation within them (perhaps due to the underlying mutation(s) driving the cancer), such that the cells end up in one relatively tight cluster; conversely, cell lines with more unstable genetic mutations will tend to accumulate mutations and are more likely to spawn rare mutants that show distinct variability in expression and thus have distinct subpopulations.

-#### What are Recurrent Heterogeneous Programs (RHPs) and how were they defined?
+#### What are RHPs and how were they defined?
-RHPs are heterogeneity patterns that consistently varied both within a cell line, and across cell lines.
-Heterogeneity patterns are groups of genes that tend to vary together when comparing groups of cells against other groups of cell (a group would generally be one subpopulation vs another subpopulation of cells, or one cell line vs another cell line, or perhaps even one subpopulation of a cell line vs a subpopulation of a different cell line).

-RHPs
+See definition of RHPs in "What did they do?" above.

+RHPs were identified by using non-negative matrix factorization (NMF) the scRNA-seq data matrix associated with each cell line.
+The clusters can be obtained by querying the columns of H following NMF factorization for clustering (V=WH, see [Wiki](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization#Clustering_property)).
+Comparing clusters with similar genes across cell lines then taking the consensus of those comparisons revealed RHPs.

 #### How do the identified RHPs relate to in vivo programs of heterogeneity in tumors, and what evidence supports this relationship?
+For the most part, RHPs *in vitro* and intratumoral heterogeneity (ITH) programs *in vivo* appeared to be highly consistent with each other.
+That is, cancer cell lines RHPs were generally found to successfully recapitulate the heterogeneity found in real tumors.

 #### Where can you download the scRNA-seq data as shown in Figure 1B?